7.8 IR Flat Fields

 During the spring of 2008, flat field images for the IR channel were produced in the laboratory during the third and final thermal vacuum campaign (TV3) using the CASTLE Optical Stimulus (OS) system (WFC3 ISR 2008-28).
 The CASTLE is an HST simulator designed to deliver an OTA-like external beam to WFC3.
 It can provide either point-source or flat-field illumination in either monochromatic or broadband mode.
 Flat fields with the OS tungsten lamp were taken with the detector at its nominal operating temperature.
 These were acquired using the SPARS10 sample sequence, with varying numbers of readouts (samples) per exposure, chosen to obtain a signal of about 60,000 electrons per pixel in the final read.
 Four exposures were obtained per filter, providing a mean signal-to-noise ratio of ~500, yielding flat field corrections accurate to ~0.2%.

-Figure 7.7: (Left) Science array of the F125W ground flat reference file 'sca20262i_pfl.fits'.
-(Right) Error array of the F125W ground flat.
-Due to an optical realignment that was performed midway through the flat calibration program, blobs on the CSM appear as pairs of white circles with √2 larger errors.
-The broad cross-shaped residual caused by the optical stimulus support structure also appears in two distinct positions.
+Figure 7.7: Left: Science array of the F125W ground flat reference file (sca20262i_pfl.fits) displayed with a linear stretch from 0.85 (black) to 1.05 (white).
+Right: Error array of the F125W ground flat shown with a stretch from 0 to 0.5%.
+Due to an optical realignment that was performed midway through the flat calibration program, blobs (particulates on the channel select mechanism (CSM)) appear as pairs of white circles with √2 larger errors.
+A broad cross-shaped residual caused by the optical stimulus support structure also appears in two distinct positions.

-To test the large-scale uniformity of the detector response as provided by the ground flat calibration, dithered observations of the globular cluster Omega Centauri were acquired during Servicing Mission Orbital Verification just after WFC3 was installed in HST (2009, program 11453).
+To test the large-scale uniformity of the detector response as provided by the ground flat calibration, dithered observations of the globular cluster Omega Centauri were acquired during Servicing Mission Orbital Verification, just after WFC3 was installed on HST (program 11453).
 By placing the same group of stars on different regions of the detector and measuring relative changes in brightness, low-frequency spatial variations in the response of the detector were measured, with average photometric errors of ±1.5% attributed to differences between the CASTLE OS and the inflight illumination (WFC3 ISR 2009-39).

 Omega Centauri was revisited in Cycles 17 and 18 (2009-2011, programs 11928 and 12340) at additional dither positions and orientation angles.
-Local variations in the detector response were computed using same software used to derive the ACS inflight correction (ACS ISR 2003-10).
-For application to WFC3, the IR detector was divided into 16 × 16 grid and a unique solution was computed for each grid point, representing the deviations from unity.
+Local variations in the detector response were computed using the same software used to derive the ACS inflight correction (ACS ISR 2003-10).
+For application to WFC3, the IR detector was divided into a 16 × 16 grid and a unique solution was computed for each grid point, representing the deviations from unity.
 L-flat corrections were derived for five filters (F098M, F110W, F125W, F139M, and F160W) and showed rms variations of ~1.1% and peak-to-peak residuals of ±2.5%.
 The inflight sensitivity residual for the F160W filter is shown in the lower-right panel of Figure 7.8 and highlights the cross-pattern seen in the ground flats.
-Due to the relatively small number of stars in the calibration field, these low-order corrections were not sufficient to correct for the complex spatial residuals.
-Instead, deep images of sparse astronomical targets were used to produce sky flats in order to correct for differences in the inflight sensitivity.
+Due to the relatively small number of stars in the calibration field, these low-order corrections were insufficient to correct for the complex spatial residuals.
+Instead, deep images of sparse astronomical targets were used to produce sky flats in order to correct for differences in the inflight sensitivity, as described in the next section.

 7.8.2 On-orbit Corrections

-Combining IR external imaging data acquired between September 2009 and December 2010, sky flats were used to compute the required correction to the ground flats.
-Details of this procedure are given in WFC3 ISR 2011-11.
-In short, all science observations taken with the F098M, F105W, F110W, F125W, F140W, and F160W filters with exposure times exceeding 300s were corrected using the ground flats and then combined in each filter, after masking out objects.
-This resulted in a high quality sky image for the F160W filter, and somewhat noisier sky images for F098M and F125W.
+Combining IR external imaging data acquired between September 2009 and December 2010, sky flats were used to compute the required correction to the ground flats (WFC3 ISR 2011-11).
+In short, all science observations taken with the F098M, F105W, F110W, F125W, F140W, and F160W filters with exposure times exceeding 300s were calibrated using the ground flats and then combined in each filter, after masking out objects.
+This produced a high-quality sky image for the F160W filter, and somewhat noisier sky images for F098M and F125W.
 For the remaining three filters, an insufficient number of input science frames were available to derive sky images with adequate signal-to-noise.
-Comparing the resulting sky image between filters, no clear indication of any color dependence of the low-frequency structure was found.
-Therefore a 'gray' sky image was constructed using all available data.
-Top left panel of Figure 7.8 shows the gray correction, which similar in structure to the L-flat derived from stellar observations (bottom right).
+Comparing the resulting sky image between filters, no clear indication of any color dependence of the low-frequency structure was found thus, a 'gray' sky image was constructed using all available data.
+The top left panel of Figure 7.8 shows the gray correction, which is similar in structure to the L-flat derived from stellar observations (bottom right).

-Differences between the CASTLE optical stimulus and inflight illumination patterns were also apparent from calibration observations of the moonlit Earth limb (program 11917).
-An image in the F105W filter, flat fielded with the ground flat reference file, is shown in the top right panel of Figure 7.8.
-Both the shape and the amplitude of the low-frequency structures are very similar to the image derived from sky observations.
+Similar differences between the CASTLE optical stimulus and inflight illumination patterns were also apparent from calibration observations of the moonlit Earth limb (program 11917).
+One of those Earth flats, acquired with the F105W filter and flat fielded with the ground flat reference file, is shown in the top right panel of Figure 7.8.
+Both the shape and the amplitude of the low-frequency residuals are very similar to the image derived from sky observations.
 To compare the sky image with the photometric residuals from Omega Centauri, the sky image was binned to the same 16 × 16 grid.
-This is shown in bottom left panel of Figure 7.8 for comparison with the bottom right panel which shows the F160W stellar L-flat.
-The same low frequency structures are present in both images, i.e. the results are consistent, albeit with lower signal-to-noise in the stellar L-flat.
+The bottom left panel of Figure 7.8 shows the 16 x 16 sky image grid for comparison with the bottom right panel which shows the F160W stellar L-flat.
+Similar low frequency structures are present in both images, i.e. the results are consistent, albeit with lower signal-to-noise in the stellar L-flat.

-Figure 7.8: (Top left) Filter-independent 'gray' correction derived from on-orbit sky flats and applied to the ground-based P-flats in 2010.
-(Top right) Earth flat residual in the F105W filter after application of the ground flat.
-(Bottom left) 16 x 16 binned image of the 'gray' sky correction for comparison with the stellar L-flat.
-(Bottom right) L-flat correction for the F160W filter based on aperture photometry of Omega Centauri acquired at multiple dithered positions.
-Figure from WFC3 ISR 2011-11.
+Figure 7.8: Top left: Filter-independent 'gray' correction derived from on-orbit sky flats and applied to the ground-based P-flats in 2010.
+Top right: residuals for F105W after application of the ground flat to an image of the moonlit Earth limb.
+Bottom left: 16 x 16 binned image of the 'gray' sky correction for comparison with the stellar L-flat.
+Bottom right: L-flat correction for the F160W filter based on aperture photometry of Omega Centauri acquired at multiple dithered positions (from WFC3 ISR 2011-11).
+The flat field residuals in each panel are displayed with a linear stretch from 0.98 to 1.02.

 7.8.3 Filter-Dependent Sky Flats

-New sky flats were computed from a much larger set of in-flight science observations acquired over more than 10 years on-orbit.
-These new P-flat reference files ('4*pfl.fits') were delivered to the Calibration Database Reference System (CRDS) in October 2020 which have wavelength-dependent residuals of ±0.5% in the central 800x800 pixel region of the detector and up to 2% near the detector edges (WFC3 ISR 2021-01).
-For the six most commonly used filters (F098M, F105W, F110W, F125W, F140W, and F160W), the combined sky image is now deep enough to fully replace the ground flat reference files, with errors less than or equal to 0.2%.
+For the six most commonly used filters (F098M, F105W, F110W, F125W, F140W, and F160W), the combined sky image is now deep enough, with errors less than or equal to 0.2%, to fully replace the ground flat reference files.
 The new P-flats improve the 'pixel-to-pixel' sensitivity calibration and correct for differences in the IR gain across the four amplifiers.
-Unlike the 2010 solutions, the P-flats no longer include the blobs, which are corrected by a separate set of D-flat reference files (see next Section).
+Unlike the 2010 solutions, the P-flats no longer include the blobs, which are now corrected for by a separate set of D-flat reference files (see next Section).

 For the remaining nine IR imaging filters, wavelength-dependent sensitivity residuals from the six most frequently used filters were used to correct the P-flats acquired on the ground.
 An L-flat correction image for each filter was derived by interpolating the pixel values of the flat field residual images (sky flat divided by ground flat) from the two filters closest in wavelength.
 These residuals were smoothed to avoid degrading the filter-dependent pixel-to-pixel sensitivity and were then multiplied by the original ground flat.